zenml-io/zenml/docs/book/introduction.md

 ZenML gives data scientists the freedom to fully focus on modeling and experimentation while writing code that is immediately production-ready.

-**Develop Locally:** Since ZenML code runs in any environment, you can develop ML models locally with all your favorite tools.
-Once you are happy with your results, you can switch to a production environment via a single command and all your code will just work:
+**Develop Locally:** ZenML allows you to develop ML models in any environment using your favorite tools.
+This means, you can start developing locally, and simply switch to a production environment once you are satisfied with your results.

 ```bash
 python run.py  # develop your code locally with all your favorite tools